 The station has quite a chequered history in respect to its name, having started out in life as "California".
 The LB&SCR chose this name with reference to the "California Arms" pub which existed there since 1861 and which can be seen on the 1871 survey map.

 There are many stories relating how traffic destined for this station would quite often end up in the United States as officially there was no such place in Britain.
-Legend therefore has it that the stationmaster, faced with massive losses of consignments, suggested the renaming of the station (Kirby, 1983).
-The station's name was changed to Belmont in 1875.
-The pub was destroyed by a direct German bomb hit in April 1941, rebuilt in the 1950s and eventually also renamed "The Belmont" in the 1980s...
+Legend therefore has it that the stationmaster, faced with massive losses of consignments, suggested the renaming of the station (Kirby, 1983), and the station's name was changed to Belmont in 1875.

-The 1871 survey map also shows the private siding for the South Metropolitan Dristricts School, which was later put out of use and lifted.
+The 1871 survey map also shows the private siding for the South Metropolitan Districts School, which was put out of use and lifted around 1889.
 The land in the vicinity at this time was still devoid of any housing.

-The contemporary view in 2005 after station refurbishment by Southern
+The station forecourt in 2005, after station refurbishment by Southern

 The area has seen many changes as the open spaces which existed during the first fifty years of the railway line's existence gradually disappeared, as the comparison of historic and contemporary views of the station area illustrates.

-In 2005, the scene has changed almost beyond recognition as the down line track and platform serve as the only points of reference left when comparing the two views.
-(Adrian Wymann)
+Between 1961 and 2005, the scene has changed almost beyond recognition as the down line track and platform serve as the only points of reference left when comparing the two views, whereas the abundance of trees hides the fact that there are actually rows of houses to the left of the railway line.

-The view looking south to Banstead has changed in a similarly dramatic way over the past 80 years.
-Looking in the other direction from Station Road Bridge, towards Banstead: an early 1920s postcard of Belmont Signal Box , and the same location in September 2005.
+The view looking towards Banstead (below) has changed in a similarly dramatic way over time.
+The view from Station Road Bridge in an early 1920s postcard (with Belmont Signal Box) is hardly recognizable in September 2005.

 27 September 2005

-Refurbished Cl 455 840 leaves Belmont with a London Victoria service on 27 September 2005 - comparison with the picture above shows that the platform has received new fencing, adding to the generally tidy atmopshere which Belmont station has acquired since Southern took over operation of the line.
+Refurbished Cl 455 840 leaves Belmont with a London Victoria service on 27 September 2005 (at which point in time the platform had received new fencing)

 BIBLIOGRAPHY